Vonage/vonage-php-sdk-core/README.md

 }
 ```

-You can also access the webhook data as an arry:
+You can also access the webhook data as an array:

 ```php
 $inbound = \Nexmo\Message\InboundMessage::createFromGlobals();